CivVic Labs

 How does it work?

-LaunchVic is seeking to admit 10 startups or startup entrepreneurs to the program.
+LaunchVic is seeking to admit 16 startups or startup entrepreneurs to the program across the two challenge streams (Empowering People and Communities & Powering the Grid of the Future).
 There is no fee for participation.
-Rather, participant teams will receive $15,000 on completion of the program.
+Rather, participant teams will receive $10,000 equity-free funding on completion of the program.

-• The potential of promotional support from VicHealth and LaunchVic highlighting innovative startup solutions.
+• The potential of promotional support from DEECA and LaunchVic highlighting innovative startup solutions.

-At the conclusion of the program, a judging panel will select up to two startups to receive $35,000 in equity-free seed funding to further develop their solution.
+At the conclusion of the program, a judging panel will select four startups to receive $35,000 in equity-free seed funding to further develop their solution.

 Testimonials